Publius Cornelius Sulla: Early life

 Publius Cornelius Sulla was the son of an otherwise unknown brother of Lucius Cornelius Sulla.

 Despite being Sulla's nephew, Publius does not seem have played a prominent role in either the civil war or the dictatorship of his famous uncle.
 However, he may have served as a junior officer during this time, alongside his contemporary Lucius Sergius Catilina, who is known to have served with distinction in the Sullan Civil Wars.
 Publius was later to be closely associated with Catiline, and it is possible that it was as fellow officers under his uncle that this association began.

 In 81 BC, during the dictatorship of his uncle, Cicero records that Publius used what influence he had through his close familial connection to request mercy for several of the proscribed, and was successful in having them spared.
 Following the death of Lucius Cornelius Sulla in 78 BC, Publius likely inherited a portion of his estate.

+In 80 BC Publius set up the city of Pompeii as a Roman colony under the name of 'Colonia Cornelia Veneria Pompeianorum'.
+The name meaning, Pompeii a colony of the Cornelii dedicated to Venus.
+The people of Pompeii seem to have liked him as they came in support of him in his trial in 62 BC.